Earthchild

 Earthchild (地球の子, Chikyū no Ko) is a Japanese manga series written and illustrated by Hideo Shinkai.
 It was serialized in Shueisha's Weekly Shōnen Jump magazine from February to September 2022; as of October 2022, its chapters have been collected into three tankōbon volumes.

+Plot

+A normal human falls in love with the most powerful superheroine.
+Now he has to raise their child by himself after she sacrifices her life to save Earth.

 Publication

 Written and illustrated by Hideo Shinkai, the series was serialized in Shueisha's Weekly Shōnen Jump magazine from February 21 to September 5, 2022.
 As of October 2022, the series' individual chapters have been collected into three tankōbon volumes.

 Viz Media and Manga Plus are publishing the series in English simultaneously with the Japanese release.
 Viz Media will begin releasing volumes digitally in Q2 2024.